SirPlease/L4D2-Competitive-Rework/Dedicated Server Fresh Start/README.md

 quit**

 > **Setup the Server Start/Restart/Stop Files**
-> Now we'll be using the srcds1 file provided with the README.
+> Next you'll need to download the srcds1 file provided within this directory.
-> I recommend having [Notepad++](https://notepad-plus-plus.org/download/v7.5.1.html) in order to make this as smooth as possible.
+> I recommend having [Notepad++](https://notepad-plus-plus.org/download/v7.5.1.html) in order to make this as smooth as possible but the notepad within windows works fine.

 The srcds1 file provided has all the information you need inside it.
+Realistically, if you are hosting one server and you have followed every step in this guide you will only need to input the IP address of your server from 1.3.3.7 to your actual IP.
+After this save the file as srcds1.
+If it saves as srcds1.txt you should rename it to remove the .txt extension.
-After setting up your server cfgs and properly editing the srcds files, put them into your **/etc/init.d** folder.
+When this file has been edited and correctly saved as srcds1, you need to put it into your **/etc/init.d** folder.
-To do this you will need to use of an FTP Client such as [FileZilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/download.php).
+To do this you will need to use of an FTP Client such as [FileZilla](https://filezilla-project.org/).
-Simply login to your root user as you would through SSH, I recommend using SFTP.
-(Port 23)
+When Filezilla is installed, launch it and select the site manager option at the top left.
+Select 'New Site' and give it a name.
+Change the Protocol to 'SFTP' and leave the port blank.
+Enter the same username/password combination you used for Putty and click on 'Connect'.
+If the server puts you in the 'root' folder by default, you can use the ".." at the top to go back and help you find the **/etc/init.d** folder.
+Once you are in the **/etc/init.d** folder you just need to drag and drop the srcds1 from your computer into this directory on the server.

+> **Install the competitive mods/server configuration files**

 > **Starting, Restarting or Stopping your Servers**
 > First we'll have to allow the system to actually run the files, which we'll do by entering the following command(s) into the Terminal, run the command for every srcds file you have placed into the folder.